aaronengels/DattoRMM/README.md

 # Datto RMM API

 How to create API keys goto https://help.aem.autotask.net/en/Content/2SETUP/APIv2.htm for more information.
-To see the REST API properties goto https://merlot-api.centrastage.net/api/swagger-ui.html#/ for more information.
+For the REST API properties goto https://merlot-api.centrastage.net/api/swagger-ui.html#/ for more information.

 # Release notes